-Aspect Therapy employs speech pathologists, occupational therapists, special education teachers and psychologists to deliver the evidence-based, trans-disciplinary framework of support.
-Our service is guided by the Aspect Comprehensive Approach, and aligns with the ECIA National Guidelines for Best Practice in Early Childhood Intervention and the NDIS Early Childhood Early Intervention Approach.
+Aspect Therapy employs speech pathologists, occupational therapists, special education teachers, social workers and psychologists to deliver the evidence-based, trans-disciplinary framework of support.
+Our service is guided by the Aspect Comprehensive Approach, and aligns with the ECIA National Guidelines for Best Practice in Early Childhood Intervention and the NDIS Practice Standards for Early Childhood Early Intervention Supports.

 Our staff share a commitment to working collaboratively with each other when supporting a child and family.
-This collaborative team approach requires our staff to work together across discipline boundaries to design, implement, review and evaluate programs and interventions that will support the achievement of optimum outcomes for young children with autism spectrum disorders and their families.
+This collaborative team approach requires our staff to work together across discipline boundaries to design, implement, review and evaluate programs and interventions that will support the achievement of optimum outcomes for young children on the autism spectrum and their families.

 Individualised Early Childhood Support